-We’re on the cusp of summer—the daylight lingers into night, the kids are out of school or home from college, and as the temperature climbs life becomes a little more relaxed.
-It’s time to get away for a little R&R!
+We’re on the cusp of summer—the daylight lingers into the night, the kids are out of school or home from college, and as the temperature climbs, life becomes a little more relaxed.
+It’s time to get away for a bit of R&R!

-Maybe you haven’t camped since you were a Boy Scout or Girl Scout, or maybe you’ve never spent a night sleeping under the stars.
-Perhaps you think you’re “too old” or that it’s too much work or too much of a hassle in general.
+Maybe you haven’t camped since you were a Boy Scout or Girl Scout, or perhaps you’ve never spent a night sleeping under the stars.
+Maybe you think you’re “too old” or that it’s too much work or too much of a hassle in general.
 Maybe it’s just not your thing.

-Pack only what you need.
-If you don’t own a tent or sleeping bags, you can rent these from most sporting goods stores at a very low price (average $30 a week for a tent, $20 for a sleeping bag).
+If you don’t own a tent or sleeping bag, you can rent these from most sporting goods stores at a meager price (average $30 a week for a tent, $20 for a sleeping bag).
 You’ll also need pots and pans for cooking, eating utensils and bug spray.
-Normally a camping stove is not required, since the majority of campgrounds have fire pits with an attached grill for cooking.
+Typically a camping stove is not required since the majority of campgrounds have fire pits with an attached grill for cooking.

-Cook your own food.
 Food always tastes better when cooked over a campfire.
 Many campgrounds are close to town; it can be tempting to drive to a restaurant.
-But cooking your own food—and not just s’mores—over the campfire is a singularly satisfying and tasty experience.
+But cooking your food—and not just s’ mores—over the campfire is a singularly satisfying and tasty experience.
 Anything you can cook on a grill at home can be cooked over a campfire, and you’ll save a significant amount of money by not spending at restaurants.

-If you choose a private campground, you’ll usually have access to amenities like a swimming pool, mini golf or game room.
-At state and national forest campgrounds, you can spend your time hiking or biking through miles of forest trails.
+If you choose a private campground, you’ll usually have access to amenities like a swimming pool, mini-golf, or game room.
+At the state and national forest campgrounds, you can spend your time hiking or bike through miles of forest trails.
 Many national parks offer guided hikes and campfire talks, as well as seminars on subjects like animal tracking or plant identification.

-If you’re itching to get away but can’t afford to spend a lot in order to do so, consider a camping staycation.
-Not only will you save money, you’ll have the opportunity to reconnect with nature—one of the most relaxing ways to spend some time off.
+If you’re itching to get away but can’t afford to spend a lot to do so, consider a camping staycation.
+Not only will you save money, but you’ll also have the opportunity to reconnect with nature—one of the most relaxing ways to spend some time off.